 First 3 hours free for all vehicles, after which charges apply:

 Up to 4 hours (including free period): £9.
 Up to 6 hours: £20.
 Up to 8 hours: £27.
 Up to 15 hours: £30.
 Up to 24 hours: £35.
 Up to 48 hours: £48.
 Up to 72 hours: £90.
 Each additional 24 hours or part: £35.
 Trailer swaps: £15.
 No return within the remaining 24 hour period.

 Prices are paid at the parking machines in the car park and food court, and can be paid with GBP, EUR, fuel cards or SNAP.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 When it opened, Beaconsfield was treated by many as the only late-night meeting point in the area, which has caused issues.
-It now has a dedicated police community support officer on site for crime prevention.
-Extra contribute half of the cost of the officer, backed up by security guards in the evenings.
-In 2019, Thames Valley Police commented that the service area creates a lot of work for them.
+It has had a dedicated police community support officer on site for crime prevention.
+Extra contributed half the cost of the officer, backed up by security guards in the evenings.
+Thames Valley Police commented in 2019 that the service area continues to create a lot of work for them.